The 8 best clear mascaras for subtly enhancing and lifting your natural lashes

 A selection of the clear mascaras we tested for this guide

-We tried to sample products from a range of brands, price points and styles.
-Some of the clear mascara options also had more than one purpose and were designed for multi-use, so we wanted to make sure we had tested all of a product's functions in order to review it fairly.
+We sampled products from a range of brands and price points.
+Some of the clear mascara options also had more than one purpose, designed to be multi-use, so we also made sure we had tested all of a product's functions to help shape the reviews.

 How to choose the best clear mascara

-As with selecting a traditional mascara to purchase, you always choose the best clear mascara for you based on your individual needs and lash requirements.
-Here are some tips for helping you choose the best clear mascara for you:
+As with selecting any other mascara, you always want to choose one that'll suit your individual needs and lash requirements.
+Below we've shared the areas to consider to help you choose the best clear mascara for you.

-- Brush: The shape of your clear mascara brush can make or break your lash look.
-Check a clear mascara has the right design and shape for your lashes; opt for a smaller and angled brush head if you have short lashes and a longer and thicker brush head if you have longer lashes.
+- Brush: The shape of your clear mascara brush can make or break the results.
+Check that a clear mascara has the right design and shape for your lashes; opt for a smaller and angled brush head if you have short lashes and a longer and thicker brush head if you have longer lashes.

-- Ingredients: We love a multi-purpose product, but especially one that helps care for the health of our lashes while wearing it.
+- Ingredients: We love a multi-purpose product, but especially one that cares for our lashes while wearing it.
 Look out for ingredients like green tea extract, peptides, botanical extracts and vitamin B5, all of which help to nourish and strengthen lash hairs.

-- Lash curler: One of the best eyelash curlers will really help to bolster the effect a clear mascara creates on your lashes.
-Gently curl your lashes for 10 seconds before applying and you’ll notice a massive difference – they will look longer, curved and accentuated.
+- Lash curler: While some brushes and formulas are design to lift and curl lashes together, the best eyelash curlers will really bolster the effect of a clear mascara.
+Gently curl your lashes for 10 seconds before applying and you’ll notice a massive difference – they'll look longer, curved and accentuated.

 What does clear mascara look like on eyelashes?

-In general, clear mascaras work to separate and define the eyelashes, giving them a slightly darker and more glossy finish.
-However, just like with any other mascara, it depends on the specific buy you opt for; some may specifically work on boosting volume and definition, while others may curl, lift and lengthen.
+Generally speaking, clear mascaras work to separate and define the eyelashes, giving them a slightly darker and more glossy finish.
+However, just like with any other mascara, it depends on the specific buy you opt for – some may specifically work to boost volume and definition, while others may curl, lift and lengthen.

 How to incorporate a clear mascara into your routine

 Although you may think clear mascaras belong on the eyes and the eyes only, there's actually a multitude of ways you can incorporate the product into your beauty regime.
-These nifty transparent formulas can not only be used to immediately lift, define and darken your eyelashes, but you can also use it as one of the best eyebrow gels to keep the hairs locked in place or even on your baby hairs and flyways to keep your strands in tip top condition.
+These nifty transparent formulas can not only be used to immediately lift, define and darken your eyelashes, but you can also use it as one of the best eyebrow gels to keep the hairs locked in place, or even on shorter baby hairs and flyways.

 Is it worth investing in a clear mascara?

-Boasting versatility and a naturally enhancing formula, we'd say clear mascaras are a worthy addition to anyone's beauty collection.
+Versatile and with a naturally enhancing effect, we'd say clear mascaras are a worthy addition to anyone's beauty collection.
 As NYX Professional Makeup's expert makeup artist Emma Kirk puts it, "Clear mascara is great for incorporating into ‘no makeup' makeup looks which have become super popular over the past year.
 I think people are still gravitating to the ‘clean girl aesthetic', so clear mascara is a great addition to this overall look."

-Makeup artist Ere Perez agrees, adding that the product comes into its own for low-key days working from home when natural make-up looks may be your preference. “[They] are popular for touch-ups before a Zoom and for fresh-looking eyes for a quick catch-up with someone.”
+Makeup artist Ere Perez agrees, adding that clear mascara really comes into its own on lower-key days, such as working from home, when a natural make-up look may be your preference. “[They] are popular for touch-ups before a Zoom and for fresh-looking eyes for a quick catch-up with someone," she says.

 Our expert panel